apache/cordova-docs/www/docs/en/3.5.0/guide/cli/index.md

 A _plugin_ is a bit of add-on code that provides an interface to native components.
 You can design your own plugin interface, for example when designing a hybrid app that mixes a Cordova WebView with native components.
-(See <a href="../hybrid/webviews/index.html">Embedding WebViews</a> and [Plugin Development Guide](guide_hybrid_plugins_index.md.html#Plugin%20Development%20Guide) for details.)
-More commonly, you would add a plugin to enable one of Cordova's basic device-level features detailed in the <a href="../../index.html">API Reference</a>.
+(See Embedding WebViews and [Plugin Development Guide](guide_hybrid_plugins_index.md.html#Plugin%20Development%20Guide) for details.)
+More commonly, you would add a plugin to enable one of Cordova's basic device-level features detailed in the API Reference.
 A list of these plugins, including additional third-party plugins provided by the community, can be found in the registry at [plugins.cordova.io](http://plugins.cordova.io/).
 You can use